witnessmenow/Universal-Arduino-Telegram-Bot/examples/ESP8266/EchoBot/README.md

 #ESP8266 - Echo Bot

-This is a basic example of how to use ESP8266TelegramBOT.
+This is a basic example of how to use UniversalTelegramBot on ESP8266 based boards.

 The application will echo an message it received back to the user.